welldonestudio/welldonestudio.github.io/docs/Deploy-and-Run/Celo.md

 1. Click the Compile button after selecting the solidity contract code.
 2. Select the Compile option.
-3. A wasm file is returned after the compilation is finished.

 ![Project Compile](img/compile-celo.png?raw=true 'Project Compile')